MyPureCloud/developer-center-blog/source/2021-02-03-Caching-in-flows/index.html.md

 The goal of the cache is to avoid excessive requests with the same parameters to the action endpoint.
 To accomplish this we need:

 1. A caching mechanism that has a separate entry for each unique set of request parameters.
-2. A mechanism to determine when the cache data is stale and should be reload.
+2. A mechanism to determine when the cached data is stale and should be reloaded.
 In our example, each entry will include a timestamp.
 3. A cache implementation that is performant, highly available, and not subject to rate limiting when used from a flow.

 The [data tables](https://help.mypurecloud.com/articles/work-with-data-tables/) feature in Genesys Cloud meets these requirements, so we will be using it as the backing store for the cache.
 The cache will consist of a single data table, with the key column containing the queue ID as the unique identifier, a second column containing the cache update timestamp, and a third column containing the cached value (a boolean value indicating if any agents are on queue and idle).